AnestisTouloumis/IntroR/02-Probability/index.md

 **Try It!**
 ------------

+15. Draw 1000 random normals with a mean of 0 and a sd of 1.
-16. Plot your density function.
-Label your axis, "This is the x axis", "This is the y axis"
+16. Plot your density function from -4 to 4.
+Label your axis, "This is the x axis", "This is the y axis" by looking at the plot help screen.
 17. Repeat the above seq, from 0 to 4, but make the interval .01, replot your figure, how is the plot changed?

 ---&twocol